 In accordance with the Articles of Association of the Company, all Directors must retire and seek election at the first Annual General Meeting following their appointment, and all Directors who have served continuously for more than nine years must retire and seek re-election at each Annual General Meeting.
-With the exception of the nominee of HM Government, a number nearest to one third of the other Directors must retire by rotation at each Annual General Meeting.
+With the exception of the nominee of H M Government, a number nearest to one third of the other Directors must retire by rotation at each Annual General Meeting.
+Mr Brown, having served continuously as a Director for more than nine years, will retire and seek re-election.
 Therefore, at the forthcoming Annual General Meeting:

-- Mr Masojada who will retire by rotation, will seek re-election: - Mr Riddell, who will retire by rotation, will seek re-election; and - Mr Tulloch, who will retire by rotation, will seek re-election.
+- > Ms Merry will seek confirmation; - > Mr Brown, who will retire, will seek re-election; - > Ms Jagger, who will retire by rotation, will seek re-election; - Mr Skirton, who will retire by rotation, will seek re-election; and - > Mr Box will retire.